GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/10.691-700/02.On-the-Mountain/docs.md

 ---
+title: |
-title: 692.
-On the Mountain
+    692. On the Mountain - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 692.
+On the Mountain.
+I am dwelling on the mountain, Where the golden sunlight gleams O'er a land whose wondrous beauty Far exceeds my fondest dreams, Where the air is pure ethereal, Laden with the breath of flow'rs.
+They are blooming by th' fountain, Neath the amarinthin' bow'rs.
+    keywords:  |
-    keywords: Christ in Song, On the Mountain, I am dwelling on the mountain,
+        Christ in Song, adventhymnals, advent hymnals, On the Mountain, I am dwelling on the mountain.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 692. ON THE MOUNTAIN
+####  Christ in Song,

 ```txt
 1.